 When I got into massage therapy in 2000 — a major upgrade to my “day job” — I started out writing self-help articles for my clients.
 It was a popular perk, and almost automatic for me: I had been screwing around with web publishing as a hobbyist for years, so it was a natural project for me to take on.

 The articles started to attract a global audience.
 Turns out people really love “folksy science education,” especially when they have serious problems they are trying to solve.

 Once I had an audience, it wasn’t hard to sell enough ebooks to keep it all going and growing… and that’s it in a nutshell.
 But why did it work?
 Self-publishing ebooks doesn’t work out for most writers, and almost never with a soft sell.

 Early bird gets the top of the search results

 I was an early arrival, there just wasn’t much competition back then, and that’s probably the number one reason it all worked out for me.
 But I would also like to believe that I got a few things right as well as early, things that many other information and health sites seemed to be lacking (then and now):

 - regular improvements to content

-This was all more or less fully-formed by about 2005, and I remember telling my wife and mother-in-law about it during a drive on Vancouver Island around that time.
-I said something like, “I can probably turn this into a career.”
-I was right.
+The brand was mostly defined by about 2005.
+As it started to attract readers from around the world, I started to wonder if the traffic might be worth something.
+I remember telling my wife and mother-in-law about it during a drive on Vancouver Island around that time.
+“I can probably turn this into a career,” I said, and I was right.